goliatone/wee-things-workshop/tutorials/x-dh11-deepsleep/README.md

 ### Intro

-If you have a[ NodeMCU custom build][custom-build], ensure the `dht` module was selected.
+If you have a [NodeMCU custom build][custom-build], ensure the `dht` module was selected.
 Otherwise you will need a new build from the master branch with the following modules:

 - dht
 - mqtt

 The build service is pretty straight forward and easy to use.
 The only tricky part is dependency management, which due to a lack of guidance from NodeMCU.

+We will be using the **float** build, so that the readings we get from the sensor have decimal values.

 Once you have a build, flash the board with it, if you need instructions you can follow the [intro tutorial][intro-tutorial]